 Choosing your board is a critical component to effective nonprofit management, obtaining 501(c)(3) status, and qualifying for grant funding.
 Many nonprofit boards are commonly made up of people with a similar interest in the mission of the nonprofit organization.
 This is especially true in smaller, local nonprofits who selected their board members based upon their most common connections in their neighborhoods or clients.
 Although this strategy does provide a strong community connection to those who are served by the nonprofit’s mission, it does not fully address the factors that need to be considered when selecting quality governing board members.

-To alleviate the potential of such challenges, the IRS requires a 51% “disintereted parties” representation within every 501(c)(3) governing board.
+To alleviate the potential of such challenges, the IRS requires a 51% “disinterested parties” representation within every 501(c)(3) governing board.
 Disinterested parties are merely those who have no relationship with others on the board and do not receive any form of compensation for their contribution to the organization.
-Boards should be volunteer and board members are also expected to contribute financially by many grant funders.
+Boards should be volunteer and many grant funders expect board members to contribute financially to the organization.

 How to Select Board Members

 Board members need to bring certain skills to the table to be truly effective.
 The following are key traits or skills to look for when selecting your governing board members: